tony-waters/tony-waters.github.io/_posts/2018-03-19-ansible-controller.md

 {% endraw %}
 {% endhighlight %}

 You may notice that I've set this job to automatically run every 2 minutes.
 Make this a manual job if it suits.
-Any number of jobs can be added here.
+Any number of jobs can be added here - just copy and paste the 'pipelineJob' code.

 ## Nginx
 The final component is Nginx.
 We want Nginx to serve the JSON files created by the Ansible ping checks.